Who are we? We are our stories.

 The picture below has nothing to do with the swallows.
 The fellow on the bench asked me to help him with his spinning reel.
 I sat down beside him and began untangling the monofilament wrapped behind the spool.
 I asked him what he was fishing for and what he used for bait.
 "Trout - mostly browns.
 Some people use flies of course, and others use spinners.
 I usually chop up a chub and hook little pieces on a small hook.
 Fly fishing is fun I guess, but if you actually want to catch fish, chub pieces are the best."
 Probably good advise if a person's goal is to actually catch fish.
 Surprisingly, I was able to help him with his birdsnest.

-For whatever reasons the Root River Valley seems to be good habitat for swallows and swifts.
-In Lanesboro I've noticed the barn swallow nests tucked under eaves and I see them flying overhead every evening as I sit on our deck and smoke my cigar and kill the last beer of the day.
+For whatever reasons the Root River Valley seems to be extremely good habitat for swallows and swifts.
+In Lanesboro I've noticed the barn swallow nests tucked under eaves and I see them flying overhead every evening as I sit on our deck and smoke a cigar and kill the last beer of the day.
 It certainly isn't mosquitoes that feed them.
-There are very few - so it's probably midges and various other hatches on the river and streams.
+There is little still water and there are very few - so it's probably midges and various other hatches on the river and streams.

 A quarter of a mile up the trail is Preston and the old school.
 The following is from the Fillmore County Journal.